Agrawal-Samarth/Quadratic_Equation/CONTRIBUTING.md

 ---

-Thank you for contributing to make mathematics education more accessible and interactive! 🎓
+Thank you for contributing to this project! 🎓

 *This project started as a Class 10 learning exercise and has grown into a comprehensive educational tool.
 Your contributions help make math more engaging for students worldwide.*